royalapplications/beyondnet/README.md

 - Also, the install name of dylibs created by .NET's NativeAOT compiler needs to adjusted from `/usr/lib/MyLibNative.dylib` to `@rpath/MyLibNative.dylib`.
 - There's a sample publish script which does all of this in the repository called `publish_macos_universal`.
 You can use this as the basis for your build.
 Just make sure to adjust the `OUTPUT_PRODUCT_NAME` variable to match the assembly name of your .NET library (`MyLib`).
 - Run the publish script (ie. `./publish_macos_universal`).
-- On macOS this will produce a `MyNativeLib.dylib` in the bin directory under `bin/Release/net8.0/osx-universal/publish`.
+- On macOS this will produce a universal `MyNativeLib.dylib` in the bin directory under `bin/Release/net8.0/osx-universal/publish`.

 ### Use generated bindings from Swift
 - Create a macOS App Xcode project.
 - Add the generated C bindings header file (ie. `Output_C.h`) and the generated Swift bindings file (ie. `Output_Swift.swift`) to the project.
 - Create an Objective-C bridging header.
-  - You can either just add a temporary ObjC class (you can delete it later) to trigger the creation of the bridging header or create an empty header file and adjust the "Objective-C Bridging Header" build setting of the Xcode project to point to that header file.
+  - You can either just add a temporary Objective-C class (you can delete it later) to trigger the creation of the bridging header or create an empty header file and adjust the "Objective-C Bridging Header" build setting of the Xcode project to point to that header file.
-- In the briding header import the generated C bindings header file (ie. `#import "Output_C.h"`).
+- In the briding header, import the generated C bindings header file (ie. `#import "Output_C.h"`).
 - You're now ready to call any of the APIs that bindings were generated for.
 - Please note that since Swift does not have support for namespaces, all generated types will have their namespace prefixed. `System.Guid.NewGuid` for instance gets generated as `System_Guid.newGuid` in Swift and `System_Guid_NewGuid` in C.